Malala Mesmerizes

-I have often wondered whether it was possible for a Muslim, especially a woman wearing a veil, to be heard with public appreciation in the USA in this time of high Islamophobia.
+I have often wondered whether it was possible for a Muslim, especially a woman wearing a veil, to be heard with public appreciation in the U.S. in this time of high Islamophobia.

-I got the answer on 25th September at American University (AU) in Washington, DC.
-That evening, I was part of an audience of some 2,000 students and faculty packed into a large sports arena to witness Malala Yousafzai receive the annual Wonk of the Year award presented by AU President Sylvia Burwell, an award given to President Bill Clinton and former First Lady Laura Bush.
+I got the answer on Sept.
+25 at American University in Washington, D.C.
+That evening, I was part of an audience of some 2,000 students and faculty packed into a large sports arena to witness Malala Yousafzai receive the annual Wonk of the Year award presented by AU President Sylvia Burwell, an award given to President Bill Clinton and former first lady Laura Bush.
 President Burwell described how Malala has lit a candle of knowledge for women around the globe and embodies courage and bravery in her humanitarian work.

 The audience gave Malala a rapturous welcome, frequently erupting into prolonged applause.
-Speaking without notes, Malala established an easy-going relationship with the audience at the outset in the way she described the “firsts” in the award--- “first foreigner... first Pakistani... first Muslim...first Pashtun.”
-With impeccable timing she added, “I'm also the youngest one to receive it.
-And I'm also the shortest one to receive it.”
+Speaking without notes, Malala established an easy-going relationship with the audience at the outset in the way she described the “firsts” in the award ― “first foreigner... first Pakistani... first Muslim...first Pashtun.”
+With impeccable timing she added, “I’m also the youngest one to receive it.
+And I’m also the shortest one to receive it.”

 Malala talked of her goals in promoting women’s education around the world, particularly in regions where women’s education has long seemed taboo.
 She described the work of the Malala Fund, which seeks to empower local leaders to push for equal education in their communities, support women facing long odds in pursuing their education, and lobby governments to put forth resources so that more women around the globe can go to school.